Wyfy0107/Kubernetes-Demo/README.md

 Run the following commands in the terminal.
 Make sure you are inside the project directory.

-1. `minikube start` to start the cluster
+1. `minikube start --driver=docker` to start the cluster
 2. `kubectl apply -f kube` to create pods and service according to the template inside **kube** directory
 3. `kubectl get pods --watch` to check that your pods are running
 4. `kubectl port-forward service/hello-world 3000:80` to forward port 3000 on host to port 80 of the load balancer service